 By Patrick Hogan

-- Patrick Hogan serves as a minister and elder of the Shady Acres church of Christ, in Sikeston, MO.
-He may be contacted through the church's website at http://www.shadyacreschurch.com
+- Patrick Hogan served for many years as a minister and elder of the Shady Acres Church of Christ, in Sikeston, MO.
+He passed away in 2018.
+The congregation's website address is: http://www.shadyacreschurch.com